PrettyMeng/Missing-Semester-CS/02ShellTools_Scripting/ShellTools_Scripting.md

 ### Get the output of a command as a variable/file

 * `xargs`: convert `stdin` to command line arguments
+  * command line arguments: will not block the shell
+  * `stdin` will block the shell if the input is empty

 * Command substition: `$(CMD)` will execute `CMD` and substitute it in place
   * e.g. `for file in $(ls)`: Iterate the output of `ls`